zowe/docs-site/docs/extend/extend-apiml/onboard-direct-eureka-call.md

 #### Authentication parameters
 Authentication parameters are grouped under the prefix: `apiml.authentication`.
 When not specified, the default values are used.

-Allows a service to accept the Zowe JWT token.
+This parameter enables a service to accept the Zowe JWT token.
 The API Gateway translates the token to an authentication method supported by a service.

 The following parameters define the service authentication method: